Dadaism6/Dadaism6.github.io/_pages/about.md

 If you believe there's a potential fit, please feel free to [email me](mailto:chenda@ucla.edu).
 I'm eager to explore new challenges and collaborations. -->

 <h2 style="margin-top: 50px;">About me</h2>
 Hello there!
 I'm Chenda Duan, `a second-year Ph.D. student in Computer Engineering at UCLA`, where I am fortunate to be advised by Prof. [Vwani Roychowdhury](https://www.vwaniroychowdhury.com/).
+I am currently also an intern at `Alibaba Accio`, where I do Agentic Post-Training.

 I earned both my B.S. and M.S. degrees in Computer Science from UCLA as well, conducting my master's research under the guidance of Prof. [Bolei Zhou](https://boleizhou.github.io/).
 During my bachelor's studies, I had the opportunity to work with Prof. [M. Khalid Jawed](https://structures.computer/) and Dr. [Roel Ophoff](https://bri.ucla.edu/people/roel-ophoff/).
 I am a 10-year UCLA Bruin!

-My current research lies in inference-time augmentations for `LLM/VLMs`.
+My current research lies in inference-time augmentations for `LLM/VLMs` and `Post-training` for LLMs.
 I am building next-gen RAG system together with agentic designing to facilitate better long-context understanding for the LLMs/VLMs.
 And I am also exploring inference-time attention grounding methods for focused reasoning capabilities.

 I am also working at the intersection of `AI` and `Medical Neuroscience`.
 I am particularly focused on applying machine learning techniques to brain signals to decode human memories and to detect and cure diseases.